LLNL/Sina/python/README.md

     - Creating the Environment
     - Installing Software Dependencies

-- Activating the Virtual Environment
-- Deactivating the Virtual Environment
+- Activating and Deactivating the Virtual Environment
-- Using the Example Notebooks
+- Using the Example Notebooks and Datasets
 - Testing
 - Supported Environments
 - Database Support